kvlx-alt/Blind-SQL-Injection-Bash-Script/README.md

 admin' and (select substr(database(),1,1))='s'-- -
 ```

 ## Use this bash script to extract Database, tables, columns, and the flag.
-Just change the payload:
+Just change the payload and total_positions(the length):
 ```bash
 #!/bin/bash